 ON THIS PAGE: You will learn about how doctors describe the growth or spread of CML.
 This is called the phase.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 To help doctors plan treatment and predict prognosis (chance of recovery), CML is divided into three different phases: chronic, accelerated, or blastic.